 The minimum legal 'drinking' age is 18.
-Young people going to bars and discos should carry identification to prove they are at least 18 years old.
+Young people going to bars and discos should carry identification to prove they are 18 years old.
 They will not be let in otherwise.
-No one may buy liquor from a bar or liquor store (bottle shop) unless they are at least 18.
+No one can buy liquor from a bar or liquor store (bottle shop) unless they are 18 years old.
 Buying liquor for a 'minor' is illegal.

 Rental cars are freely available in Sydney from Budget, Avis, Hertz, Thrifty, Delta Europcar and several smaller operators.
 Vehicles are generally no more than eight months old, with automatic transmission and air-conditioning.
 Renters have to be 21 or older and hold a current driver's licence.
 An international licence is not necessary.
 Travel Online can certainly help you with your rental car requirements, visit our Campervans and Car Rental websites for details.